PrivSec-dev/privsec.dev/content/knowledge/Multi-factor Authentication.md

 {{< youtube id="aMo4ZlWznao">}}

-Since FIDO2/WebAuthn uses unique cryptographic keys with each internet site, a site pretending to be another one will not be able to get the correct response to the challenge for MFA, making FIDO2/Webauthn is invulnerable to phising.
+Since FIDO2/WebAuthn uses unique cryptographic keys with each internet site, a site pretending to be another one will not be able to get the correct response to the challenge for MFA, making FIDO2/Webauthn is invulnerable phising.
 It is also because of this authentication mechanism that a physical FIDO2 security key is not identifiable across different services like Yubico OTP.
 Even better, FIDO2 uses a counter for each authentication, which would help with detecting cloned keys.

 If a website or service supports WebAuthn for the authentication, it is highly recommended that you use it over any other form of MFA.